Topological field theory on r-spin surfaces and the Arf invariant: From triangulations to PLCW decompositions

 \subsection{$r$-spin surfaces with triangulations}

 Let us summarise the results of \cite{Novak:2015phd}.
 More precisely let us look at the differences between that formalism and the formalism developed in Section~\ref{sec:comb}.

-Let $\Sigma$ be a marked triangulation of a surface with parametrised boundary, i.e. every edge has an orientation and an edge index and every face has a marked edge.
+Let $\Sigma$ be a marked triangulation of a surface with parametrised boundary, i.e.\ every edge has an orientation and an edge index and every face has a marked edge.
 Let us assume that all boundary components are ingoing and recall the notions of Section~\ref{sec:combsub}.
 Put an additional marking on one of the edges of each boundary component $b$.
-The induced orientation of the boundary component gives a starting and and ending vertex of this additionally marked edge, see Figure~\ref{fig:extramarking}.
+The induced orientation of the boundary component gives a starting and ending vertex of this additionally marked edge, see Figure~\ref{fig:extramarking}.
 For a boundary vertex $u$ let $\alpha_u:=+1$ if it is an ending vertex for the additionally marked edge and $\alpha_u:= 0$ otherwise.
 We furthermore assume that the orientation of boundary edges agrees with the induced orientation of the boundary components.
 The marking is called \textsl{admissible} for a given map $\tilde{\lambda}:\pi_0(\partial\Sigma)\to\Zb_r$ $b\mapsto\tilde{\lambda}_b$, if the following hold for every inner vertex $v$ and every boundary vertex $u$ on a boundary component $b$.

 Here, $D_{v/u}$, $N_{v/u}$ and $\hat s_e$ are defined as in Section~\ref{sec:combsub}.
-According to the construction in \cite[Sec.\,4.8]{Novak:2015phd} we proceed as follows: \begin{itemize} \item Define an $r$-spin structure on $\Sigma$ minus edges and vertices by giving the interior of the faces the $r$-spin structure $\Cb^0$.
+According to the construction in \cite[Sec.\,4.8]{Novak:2015phd} we proceed as follows: \begin{itemize} \item Define an $r$-spin structure on $\Sigma$ minus edges and vertices by giving the interior of the faces the trivial $r$-spin structure $\Cb^0$.

-\item Define transition functions for every pair of faces fixed by the edge indices to extend the above to $\Sigma$ minus vertices. \item There is a unique $r$-spin structure $\Sigma(\underline{s})$ extending to the vertices if and only if the edge index assignment is admissible.
+\item Define transition functions for every edge via the edge indices to extend the above to $\Sigma$ minus vertices.
+Note that the transition functions are constant $\Zb_r$ valued functions, since these are transition functions for the $\Zb_r$-bundle $q:P\to F_{\Sigma}$. \item There is a unique $r$-spin structure $\Sigma(\underline{s})$ extending to the vertices if and only if the edge index assignment is admissible.
 Extend the $r$-spin structure to the vertices. \item The $r$-spin boundary parametrisation map is the inclusion of the $r$-spin collars according to the map $\tilde{\lambda}$.
 The inclusions map $1\in\Cb^{\tilde{\lambda}}$ to the boundary vertex determined by the extra marking of the given boundary component. \end{itemize}